wild fermented bread

 • You’ll perform one more set of stretch and folds the exact same way, flipping it over in the bowl once it begins to resist.

-• Cover with a damp towel and keep somewhere warm.
+• Cover with a damp towel and keep somewhere warm, not hot.
 If you have a warm kitchen, the counter will do.
-Otherwise, place the bowl in a turned-off oven with the ambient light on.
+Otherwise, place the bowl in a turned-off oven with the ambient light on if you know it won’t get too hot in there, or anywhere else you prefer that is warm.

-#2 – The Morning of the Bake: Fold-overs (a varied coil fold)
+The Morning of the Bake: Stretch and Fold

-In the morning, after you’ve uncovered the dough and checked to see if it almost doubled in size, has bubbles on the surface, and perform a poke test (gently poke a slightly wet finger into the surface to see if the indent gently springs back) – you will perform two sets of loose folds, sort of like a coil fold, but keeping the dough loose and airy, trying not to make it tight.
+In the morning, after you’ve uncovered the dough and checked to see if it almost doubled in size, has bubbles on the surface, and perform a poke test (gently poke a slightly damp finger into the surface to see if the indent gently springs back) – you will perform two sets of stretch and folds again.
+The last set will end in a parchment-lined and flour dusted bowl.

-• With wet hands, you will reach under the belly of the dough and pull it straight up, folding it over onto itself.
+• With wet hands, you will reach under the belly of the dough and pull it straight up, folding it over and under.
 Do this about 2-3 more times before rotating the bowl to fold the other end under once.

 • Quarter turn the bowl to gently fold twice in the other direction.
 Cover the bowl with a damp towel for 15 minutes.

-• Perform another set of folds the same way, except when you quarter turn the bowl you will fold and lift the dough out and into the prepared banneton or parchment-lined bowl.
+• Perform another set of folds the same way, except when you quarter turn the bowl you will fold and lift the dough out and into the prepared banneton or parchment-lined bowl dusted with flour.

 Join the Conversation!